fstrauf/roadvagabonds/content/draft/book-recommendations-in-2019-2020/index.md

 **Lessons learned**
 “It's the possibility of having a dream come true that makes life interesting.”

+## The Rational Optimist

+Fascinating book about the evolution of prosperity.
+I read this book in record time as there is so much positive insight into how we has humans evolved and with it improved our wealth.
+It is such a great opposition to all the bad and negative media you get day in day out.

+**Lessons learned**
+Nothing is as bad as it's displayed in the media and despite the great challenges we have and had, humanity has mastered and strived.

 ---

 # All books I read in 2019 / 2020